 Papers documenting activities of One Voice Chorus as well as issues in the LGBT community.
 Includes slides of the One Voice chorus and a calendar of the organization, as well as news clippings concerning LGBT issues.

 After relocating to the Charlotte-Mecklenburg area, Don Rosenthal became active in two LGBT organizations; Mecklenburg LGBT Political Action Committee (MeckPAC) and Equality North Carolina (ENC).
 The bulk of the materials derive from Rosenthal's direct involvement with MeckPAC and Equality NC.

 Time Out Youth's mission mission is to support lesbian, gay, bisexual, transgender, queer and questioning youth by offering vital programs, fostering unconditional acceptance, and creating safe spaces for self-expression through leadership, community support and advocacy.
 The collection includes records of programs and events sponsored by TOY, training documentation, and collected statistical data.
 Materials date from circa 2000-2010.

-Tom Warshauer, Community & Commerce Manager in the City’s Neighborhood & Business Services Department, has worked for the City of Charlotte for 20 years developing and managing programs to revitalize distressed neighborhoods and business districts.
+Tom Warshauer, Community and Commerce Manager in the City’s Neighborhood and Business Services Department, has worked for the City of Charlotte for 20 years developing and managing programs to revitalize distressed neighborhoods and business districts.
 He is also an active volunteer and board member for environmental, arts, social equity and LGBT organizations.
 The bulk of the collection documents Tom Warshauer's involvement in local LGBT organizations.

 The collection concerns the perspectives, opinions, and creativity of Julia Willis, a lesbian author in the late twentieth century.
 The collection consists of her writings: short stories, poems, articles, book drafts, and play scripts.